Creative Writing for Beginners (Daytimes)

 What you’ll study

-- use poetry to develop your other creative writing projects
+- make use of poetic language to enrich your creative writing

 - complete writing workshops and exercises to develop your writing style